lukelloyd1985/milkmaid/README.md

 Notes on setting up MilkMaid
 ==========================

-You must have Raspian installed...{extra info req}
+You must have Raspian already installed on your Pi.
+You can get the latest Raspbian image at `http://downloads.raspberrypi.org/raspbian_latest/` but you will also need a program to write the image to an SD card, if you are running Windows you can use Win32DiskImager available here `http://sourceforge.net/projects/win32diskimager/`

 **Run the below commands to setup MilkMaid**
 ```